Gargaj/Bonzomatic/README.md

 ## Requirements
 On Windows, both DirectX 9 and 11 are supported.

-Fr the OpenGL version (for any platform), at least OpenGL 4.1 is required.
+For the OpenGL version (for any platform), at least OpenGL 4.1 is required.

 ## Configuration
 Create a `config.json` with e.g. the following contents: (all fields are optional)